-However, where a student withdraws from their course, the Welsh Government expects HE providers to charge students a fee amount which is no greater than the amount the student is liable to repay up to the date of withdrawal from the course.
+Where a student withdraws from their course, the Welsh Government expects HE providers to charge students a fee amount which is no greater than the amount the student is liable to repay up to the date of withdrawal from the course.
 The HE provider also has discretion to reduce the student's liability if the HE provider decides this is appropriate (for example, due to compelling personal reasons (CPR)).

-Pre-2018 cohort students who commence their course on or after 1 September 2012 can apply for the following in AY 24/25:
+Pre-2018 cohort students who commence their course on or after 1 September 2012 can apply for the following in AY 23/24:

-- a TFL up to £5,075 and FG of up to £4,175 (studying at a HE provider in the UK). - A TFL only of up to £6,165, if studying at a private provider in the UK
+- a TFL of up to £4,785 and FG of up to £4,215 (studying at a Welsh HE provider), or - a TFL up to £5,035 and FG of up to £4,215 (studying at a HE provider elsewhere in the UK).